krzysztofkadela/MachosTakeaway/README.md

   #### MoSCoW Prioritization:

-  I have ategorize tasks and user stories using the MoSCoW method, clearly indicating their importance to the project's success:
+  I have categorized tasks and user stories using the MoSCoW method, clearly indicating their importance to the project's success:

   - Must : These are the highest-priority requirements that absolutely must be included in the final product.(Highest Priority)
   - Should : These requirements should be delivered if at all possible.
-Their absence might reduce user satisfact.(High Priority)
+Their absence might reduce user satisfaction.
+(High Priority)
   - Could : These requirements provide beneficial enhancements or improvements but are not critical to basic functionality.(Medium Priority)
   - Won't : Not critical or required; might revisit in the future.(Lowest Priority)

-  #### Includes some helpfulll labels like:
+  #### Includes some helpful labels like:

   - bug : Something isn't working
   - documentation : Improvements or additions to documentation